 - If your child is under 18 months, gentle and straightforward are the key words.
 Use water instead of toothpaste to clean their teeth.
 Use a soft cloth to wipe those tooth buds gently.
 To ease teething pains, you can also massage their gums during cleaning.
 Do this twice a day.

-- As they grow older, you can graduate to a soft-bristled brush with a small head.
+As they grow older, you can graduate to a soft-bristled brush with a small head.
 Make use of a little smidge of low-fluoride toothpaste to protect their teeth as they grow.
 Encourage them to spit out the paste right after brushing.
+Once they’re around 2-3 years of age, you can graduate them to your typical tube of toothpaste.